fmaussion/teaching/README.rst

 Fabien's teaching resources
 ===========================

-Not to much to say yet.
+Teaching resources for Fabien's lectures.

-You can have a look at the ultra short `Linux tutorial <linux_tutorial.rst>`_  if you are a student of the University of Innsbruck.
+You can have a look at the short `Linux tutorial <linux_tutorial.rst>`_ if you are a student of the University of Innsbruck.

+Past courses can be found in the  `legacyl <legacy>`_ folder.